-Acronis Universal Deploy will help you to create a bootable Windows or Linux clone on different hardware by automatically installing the necessary system drivers.
-Use Acronis Universal Deploy when deploying the operating system to a machine with a dissimilar processor, different motherboard, or other mass-storage device than in the imaged system.
+Acronis Universal Deploy will help you to create a bootable Windows clone on different hardware by automatically installing the necessary system drivers.
+Use Acronis Universal Deploy when deploying Windows to a machine with a dissimilar processor, different motherboard or other mass-storage device than in the imaged system.
 For detailed information, see "What is Acronis Universal Deploy" (p.
 26).